Virtual Cemeteries - KIA & Deceased

 We honor and remember our classmates for their service and sacrifice.
 They served our Nation, her citizens, the Army and most importantly their fellow soldiers with honor and dignity.
 Rest in peace.

 The OCS at Fort Knox team (Project) used Find-A-Grave to locate our KIA and other deceased graduates' burial locations (interment or non-cemetery burial).
-When a Find-A-Grave memorial for a KIA did not exist, then we created one.
+When a Find-A-Grave memorial for our KIA did not exist, then we created one.
 Find-A-Grave's mission is to record and display final resting places as a virtual cemetery experience.
 Find-A-Grave is a subsidiary of Ancestry.com.
 Find-A-Grave is currently a free resource.
 You do not have to be a registered user to utilize the Find-A-Grave web site.

-As a Find-A-Grave contributors, we built Virtual Cemeteries to group listings for the KIA & deceased graduate burial locations in the Find A Grave database.
+As Find-A-Grave contributors, we built Virtual Cemeteries to group listings for the KIA & deceased graduate burial locations in the Find A Grave database.

 Graduates Deployed to Fiddler's Green: Visit the OCS Fiddler's Green Virtual Cemetery created by Hugh Preacher.
-We have located the burial location of over 740 of our graduates who since OCS have passed to Fiddler's Green.
+We have located the burial location of over 1019 of our graduates who since OCS have passed to Fiddler's Green.

 Keep your contact information current.
 OCS graduates update your contact information with Doug Burmester.